 Apply the filter between the internal queue and when the transactions

-are written to the THL.
+are written to the THL on the master.

 Apply the filter between reading from the internal queue and applying